geekydillip/Market_Pulse_AI/README.md

 **Method**: `GET`

-**Description**: Aggregates summary data from all processed Excel files in the `/downloads` folder, grouped by model/grade/critical module.
+**Description**: Aggregates summary data from all processed Excel files in the `/downloads` folder, grouped by model/grade/module.
 Returns aggregated counts with top issue titles.

 **Response Schema**:
 ```json